Distinguished Alumni Award

 I moved to the United States from Poland shortly after obtaining a business degree in foreign trade.
 After working in the banking business for a few years, I realized that it wasn’t what I wanted to do for the rest of my life.

 The first step I took toward a new career was obtaining an associate degree in executive medical assisting from Briarwood College.
 From there, I worked in a medical office for the next few years, but I still wanted more.
 This is when I decided to pursue nursing.
-I happily enrolled into Goodwin College’s nursing program, but several weeks before I started my first class, I was diagnosed with breast cancer.
+I happily enrolled into Goodwin University’s nursing program, but several weeks before I started my first class, I was diagnosed with breast cancer.
 At that very moment, I was forced to evaluate whether or not nursing was still an option.
 I decided not to let my disease stop me from achieving my goals.

 With immense help from my husband and son, I was able to attend school and work full-time.
 I did all of this while recovering from surgery and undergoing chemotherapy and radiation treatment.

 After receiving my associate degree in nursing in 2009, I immediately began working on the telemetry/oncology floor as a registered nurse at Bristol Hospital.
 It did not take me long to realize that I wanted to advance my knowledge.
-The best way I knew how to do that was by enrolling in Goodwin College’s Bachelor of Science in Nursing program.
+The best way I knew how to do that was by enrolling in Goodwin University’s Bachelor of Science in Nursing program.

 I graduated with my bachelor of science in nursing degree in 2012.
 I am currently working my dream job as an oncology research and navigation nurse at Bristol Hospital and am registered to take the Oncology Board Certification exam in June.
 In the Fall, I plan on enrolling in a master’s in nursing degree program.